On the accuracy and precision of correlation functions and field-level inference in cosmology: Discussion and summary

 We conclude that field-level inference should always be preferred to correlation functions when it is possible, particularly for non-Gaussian fields for which it gives the largest gain in precision.
-When field-level inference is not possible for computational considerations, simulation-based inference gives more accurate answers than the standard likelihood-based analysis, which must arise from a breakdown of the Gaussian likelihood assumption.
-The likelihood-based analysis also suffers from the difficulty of supplying an accurate covariance matrix, for which the parameter dependence, non-Gaussianity of the underlying field, and inclusion of super-sample covariance are challenging.
-Note that there are prospects for improving the precision of simulation-based inference results by including more summary statistics, such as the field skewness or its three-point function.
+With specialised software, field-level inference with tens of millions of parameters is possible (e.g. \citealp{Lavaux2019} for galaxy clustering, \citealp{Porqueres2021} for weak lensing).
+When field-level inference is not possible for computational considerations, simulation-based inference gives more accurate answers than the standard likelihood-based analysis, which must arise from a breakdown of the Gaussian likelihood assumption (see appendix \ref{apx:Bias in LBA}, where we investigate the influence of our setup parameters on the accuracy of LBA).

+The standard approach in weak lensing uses summary statistics assuming a Gaussian likelihood function, but this assumption is not strictly correct \citep{SellentinHeavens2018}.
+For correlation functions, \citet{Hartlap2009} and \citet{Sellentin2018} claim significant errors in posterior values. \citet{Lin2020} used principal component analysis to decorrelate the correlation function, showing small biases, but making a further assumption of independence.
+For pseudo-power spectra, a Gaussian likelihood may be accurate enough \citep{Taylor2019,Upham2021}, but the method needs the covariance matrix, which may be hard to calculate because of non-Gaussianities and super-sample covariance.
+Generally, likelihood-based analyses suffer from the difficulty of supplying an accurate covariance matrix, for which the parameter dependence, non-Gaussianity of the underlying field, and inclusion of super-sample covariance are challenging.

+We note that there are prospects for improving the precision of simulation-based inference results by including more summary statistics, such as the field skewness, its three-point function, or summaries defined via machine learning.
 This is also the case for likelihood-based inference, but the problems of supplying an accurate covariance matrix, and the assumption of a Gaussian likelihood, still remain.

 The code and data underlying this letter are publicly available on Github, at \url{https://github.com/florent-leclercq/correlations_vs_field}.